nazy67/AnsibleProject2/README.md

 ## Usage

 In this project we have set up our WordPress webserver using Digital Ocean cloud platform.
+When we set up our resources ready to go for some reason there was an issue with installing WordPress, beacuse it kept giving an error as ```Error establishing connention```.
+We are still working on that issue, as soon as it will be solved this file will be updated.

 ## Resources
   - Webserver Server (CentOS 7.6)